TheRealAnonymous008/quartz/content/details/natural sciences/biology/cell biology/The Properties of Life from a Biological Perspective.md

 # Endosymbiont Theory
 * One theory on the origins of life is that *Eukaryotic cells came from prokaryotic cells*.
 * It is also thought that a prokaryotic cell consumed another prokaryote which resisted phagocytosis.
 This ingested prokaryote then became integrated into the cell as the mitochondria and *evolved alongside the eukaryote*.
 The same happened for chloroplasts
-* This has been shown through the folloing:
+* This has been shown through the following:
 	* It is now known that some bacteria can form complex membrane structures.
 	* Sequencing of ribosomal RNA (i.e., 165 rRNA in prokaryotes and 185 rRNA for Eukaryotes) show a match between chloroplasts and cyanobacteria.
 # Links